 Interferon Beta Medications:

 These medications are usually given subcutaneously or intramuscularly, reducing the frequency of relapses and severity of symptoms.
-Careful monitoring of liver functions tests is required during treatment with this drug because it can cause liver damage.
+Careful monitoring of liver function tests is required during treatment with this drug because it can cause liver damage.

 Glatiramer acetate (Copaxone, Glatopa):